metashot/metashot.github.io/docs/workflows/kraken2.md

 for the complete list of parameters.

 ## Output
-Several directories will be created in the `results` folder:
+The files and directories listed below will be created in the results directory after the pipeline has finished.

-- `raw_reads_stats`: base frequency, quality scores, gc content, average quality and length for each input sample;
+### Main
 - `kraken2`: kraken2 outputs (including the report file) for each input sample;
-- `bracken`: bracken output for each taxonomic level (from Domain `D` to Species `S`) for each sample;
 - `bracken_combined`: single text tab-delimined file with estimated abundance across all samples for each taxonomic level.

+### Secondary
+- `raw_reads_stats`: base frequency, quality scores, gc content, average quality and length for each input sample;
+- `bracken`: bracken output for each taxonomic level (from Domain `D` to Species `S`) for each sample.

 ## Memory requirements
 Kraken 2 requires enough free memory to hold the index in RAM.
 If the index size